A young girl looks at a glowing globe in a darkened room

 5 Tips for Dealing with Uncertainty in Times of War

-When conflict makes the headlines, it can make you feel fearful, sad, angry and anxious no matter where you are living.
-Here are a few tips on how to cope when you feel overwhelmed.
+When conflict or war makes the headlines, it can make you feel fearful, sad, angry, anxious, uncertain and overwhelmed, no matter where you are living.
+Learning healthy ways to process these emotions can help you stay informed about global events while protecting your mental health.
+Some tips on how to cope.

 This article is adapted from a blog post published by Voices of Youth, a global communication platform created by UNICEF where kids can communicate and collaborate around issues that matter to them.